 There is always a market for high-quality vintage and antique musical instruments.
-In fact, we often place well-made or exceptional instruments like these with advanced collectors and musicians:
+Through purchasing in our Albany NY and Saratoga NY offices, we often place well-made or exceptional instruments with advanced collectors and musicians.

 A Word About Violins